 '''

 USE FINITE ELEMENT MODEL <string>model_name

 CONTROL BLOCKS [WITH <string>coarse_block] =

 <string list>control_blocks

+CONTROL ASSEMBLIES [WITH <string>coarse_block] =

+<string list>control_assemblies

 '''

-The command lines listed above must appear in the 'CONTROL MODES REGION' command block if 'Explicit Control Modes' is used.
-The 'USE FINITE ELEMENT MODEL' command line should reference the finite element model for the coarse mesh.
+The command lines listed above must appear in the CONTROL MODES REGION command block if Explicit Control Modes is used.
+The USE FINITE ELEMENT MODEL command line should reference the finite element model for the coarse mesh.
 This command line is used in the same way that the command line is used for the reference mesh [3].

-The 'CONTROL BLOCKS' command line provides a list of blocks in the reference mesh controlled by the coarse mesh.
+The CONTROL BLOCKS and CONTROL ASSEMBLIES command lines provide a list of blocks or assemblies of blocks in the reference mesh controlled by the coarse mesh.
 The block names are listed using the standard format for referencing mesh entities [3].
-For example, the block with an ID of 1 would be listed as 'block_1' in this command.
-Multiple 'CONTROL BLOCKS' command lines may be used.
+For example, the block with an ID of 1 would be listed as block_1 in this command.
+Multiple CONTROL BLOCKS and CONTROL ASSEMBLIES command lines may be used.

-The 'CONTROL BLOCKS' command line does not require the coarse blocks used to control the fine blocks to be listed.
-In the following example, blocks 10 and 11 are controlled by the coarse mesh, but the element blocks in the coarse mesh that control those blocks are not listed:
+The CONTROL BLOCKS and CONTROL ASSEMBLIES command lines do not require the coarse blocks used to control the fine blocks or fine assemblies of blocks to be listed.
+In the following example, blocks 10 and 11 and assemblies 12 and 13 are controlled by the coarse mesh, but the element blocks in the coarse mesh that control those blocks are not listed:

 '''

 CONTROL BLOCKS = block_10 block_11

+CONTROL ASSEMBLIES = assembly_12 assembly_13

 '''

-If the 'CONTROL BLOCKS' command line is used in this manner, the search for fine nodes contained within coarse elements will be conducted for all elements in the coarse mesh.
-The coarse block used to control a given set of fine blocks can optionally be specified by using the 'CONTROL BLOCKS WITH coarse_block' variant of the command.
+If the CONTROL BLOCKS and CONTROL ASSEMBLIES command lines are used in this manner, the search for fine nodes contained within coarse elements will be conducted for all elements in the coarse mesh.
+The coarse block used to control a given set of fine blocks or assemblies of blocks can optionally be specified by using the CONTROL BLOCKS WITH coarse_block or CONTROL ASSEMBLIES WITH coarse_block variants of the command.
 For example, the command:

-'''

-CONTROL BLOCKS WITH block_1 = block_10 block_11
+''' CONTROL BLOCKS WITH block_1 = block_10 block_11 CONTROL ASSEMBLIES WITH block_1 = assembly_12 assembly_13 '''

-'''

-would use block 1 on the coarse mesh to control blocks 10 and 11 on the fine mesh.
-This variant of the command is necessary when the coarse blocks overlap.
+would use block 1 on the coarse mesh to control blocks 10 and 11 and control assemblies 12 and 13 on the fine mesh.
+These variants of the commands are necessary when the coarse blocks or assemblies of blocks overlap.
 It removes any ambiguity about which coarse elements control which fine nodes.
-This is particularly useful for contact problems where the fine block on one side of an interface should be controlled by one block, and the fine block on the other side of the interface should be controlled by a different block.
+This is particularly useful for contact problems where the fine block or assembly on one side of an interface should be controlled by one block, and the fine block or assembly on the other side of the interface should be controlled by a different block.
 Only one coarse block can be listed in a given instance of this command.
 If there are multiple coarse blocks, they must be listed in separate commands.